9001/copyparty/README.md

 * `:c,maxb=1g,300` allows 1 GiB total over 5 minutes from each IP (tracked per-volume)

+## compress uploads

+files can be autocompressed on upload, either on user-request (if config allows) or forced by server-config

+* volume flag `gz` allows gz compression
+* volume flag `xz` allows lzma compression
+* volume flag `pk` **forces** compression on all files
+* url parameter `pk` requests compression with server-default algorithm
+* url parameter `gz` or `xz` requests compression with a specific algorithm
+* url parameter `xz` requests xz compression

+things to note,
+* the `gz` and `xz` arguments take a single optional argument, the compression level (range 0 to 9)
+* the `pk` volume flag takes the optional argument `ALGORITHM,LEVEL` which will then be forced for all uploads, for example `gz,9` or `xz,0`
+* default compression is gzip level 9
+* all upload methods except up2k are supported
+* the files will be indexed after compression, so dupe-detection and file-search will not work as expected

+some examples,

 ## database location

 copyparty creates a subfolder named `.hist` inside each volume where it stores the database, thumbnails, and some other stuff